tda-homcloud/homcloud-website/source/install-guide/install_guide_for_Ubuntu_venv.en.html.md

     python3 -m venv venv

 Then, a directory whose name is `venv` is created.
 The files in the virtual environment are stored in this directory.

+## 3. Enter the virtual environment

 Type as follows to enter the virtual environment:

     source ./venv/bin/activate

+This operation is required every time you invoke a new shell.

-## 3. Install Python packages using pip
+## 4. Install Python packages using pip

-Type as follows to install Cython, NumPy, wheel, and PyVista:
+Type as follows to install Cython, NumPy, wheel, pyqt6, PyVista, and PyVistaQt:

-    pip install Cython numpy wheel "pyvista[all,trame]"
+    pip install Cython numpy wheel jupyter pyqt6 "pyvista[all,trame]" pyvistaqt

-If you want to use HomCloud's GUI plotter, you need to install PyQt5:

-    pip install pyqt5

-## 4. Install latest HomCloud
+## 5. Install latest HomCloud

-Type as follows:
+Type as follows to install HomCloud:

     pip install homcloud